Using the Chat Buffer

 If your adapter and model doesn't support images, then CodeCompanion will endeavour to ensure that the image is not included in the messages payload that's sent to the LLM.

-References / Context
+Context

 IMPORTANT

-References contain the data of an object at a point in time.
+Context items contain the data of an object at a point in time.
 By default, they are not self-updating

-File and buffer references can be pinned to a chat buffer with the gp keymap (when your cursor is on the line of the shared buffer in the "> Context section).
+File and buffer context items can be pinned to a chat buffer with the gp keymap (when your cursor is on the line of the shared buffer in the "> Context section).
 Pinning results in the content from the object being reloaded and shared with the LLM on every turn.
 The advantage of this is that the LLM will always receive a fresh copy of the source data regardless of any changes.
-This can be useful if you're working with agents and tools.
+This can be useful if you're working with tools.
 However, please note that this can consume a lot of tokens.

-Buffer references can be watched via the gw keymap (when your cursor is on the line of the shared buffer in the "> Context section).
+Buffer context items can be watched via the gw keymap (when your cursor is on the line of the shared buffer in the "> Context section).
 Watching, whilst similar to pinning, is a more token-conscious way of keeping the LLM up to date on the contents of a buffer.
 Watchers track changes (adds, edits, deletes) in the underlying buffer and update the LLM on each turn, with only those changes.

 Settings